- March 1, 2020

 Go forth and multiply

-Firstly, let these reasons be your motivation to act and land your first big-ticket client.
-Beyond that, let these reasons permeate your dialogue when talking to corporate clients.
-Embody them as an agency.
-Finally, let them be the clear and resounding facts that a decision-maker at a big business can’t get out of
+First, let these reasons be your motivation to act and land your first corporate client.
+Beyond that, let these reasons permeate your strategies, thinking and dialogue and when engaging with corporate clients.
+Embody them as an agency and let them see that meeting their needs is central to everything that you do.